 Becoming more self-aware is crucial because if you can’t recognise your own strengths, neither can employers.
-Self-awareness goes hand in hand with emotional intelligence, a quality that as recent research shows is essential in the modern workplace.
+Self-awareness goes hand in hand with emotional intelligence, a quality that is essential in the modern workplace.

 Believing in your abilities and being emotionally intelligent is a prerequisite to becoming an effective persuader.
-But, you have to understand that persuading isn’t manipulating.
 Kurt Mortensen, one of America’s leading authorities on persuasion, negotiation and influence, says that successful persuaders often share some common characteristics that help them bond with other people emotionally.
-They keep promises, are reliable, sincere, genuine, appear to know their subject well and support their arguments fiercely.
+They keep promises and are reliable, sincere, and genuine; they appear to know their subject well and support their arguments fiercely.